OVERVIEW

 • TAKE DOWN – no early removal allowed

-• Vehicles will be allowed in the event area on Saturday May 20th, starting at 6:10pm
+• Vehicles will be allowed in the event area on Friday May 16th, starting at 1pm for setup and Saturday May 17th, starting at 6:10pm for tear down.

 Event Day